coosalodge/history-book/contents/timeline.md

 * Coosa hosts the inaugural SR-9 Section Conclave at Comer Scout Reservation.
 * James Tarbox is elected as SR-6S Section Chief, then serves SR-9 as co-chief.
 * Dr. James Flatt receives the Distinguished Service Award.
+* The Canadian Odyssey Order of the Arrow High Adventure Program begins, based at the Northern Tier National High Adventure Base.

 ## 2010